-Table 23.
+Table 22.
 Known issues and workarounds for i.MX 7Dual SABRE-SD

 Module Source Description Workaround EPDC Software EPDC does not function for REGAL/-D due to license issue.
 Ask for FAE/AE support to get the proper waveform.
 HDMI Software HDMI supports only one startup resolution mode 1280x720 when booting to X backend rootfs.
 For i.MX 7Dual, it cannot port Vivante or Freescale EXA driver to it, because the EXA driver depends on Vivante's 2D library and there is no GPU hardware on i.MX 7Dual.
 Therefore, a default software version driver (FBDEV) is used for i.MX 7Dual.
 The FB video mode is changed by FB command, but the UI cannot get the video mode changed event, because i.MX 7Dual has no GPU hardware and still draws the UI to original video mode.
 No workaround.
 HDMI Software After booting up, it connects to the HDMI cable.
-The X backend desktop cannot display. i.MX 7Dual, it cannot port Vivante or Freescale EXA driver to it, because the EXA driver depends on Vivante's 2D library and there is no GPU hardware on i.MX 7Dual.
+The X backend desktop cannot display. i.MX 7Dual, it cannot port Vivante or Freescale EXA driver to it, because the EXA driver depends on Vivante's 2D library and there is not GPU hardware on i.MX 7Dual.
 Therefore, a default software version driver (FBDEV) is used for i.MX 7Dual.
-It is expected, because FB video mode is changed after the DHMI cable is plugged in, and the UI cannot handle the HDMI cable plugin event or change the UI to new video mode.
+It is expected, because FB vide mode is changed after the DHMI cable is plugged in, and the UI cannot handle the HDM cable plugin event or change the UI to new video mode.
 No workaround.
 Wi-Fi Software Wi-Fi does not support suspend/ resume when doing IPERF.
 BroadCom Wi-Fi is not supported.
 PCle Hardware Cannot probe up PCIe devices on Rev. C board.
 Hardware rework is required.
 Rework: Change C459&C458 caps to 0 ohm resistors. еММС Software eMMC fast boot fails with plug-in U-Boot.
 Use U-Boot SPL to replace the plug-in boot, which supports the uSDHC driver.
 SPL can read the remaining U-Boot from eMMC by itself without using ROM's API.
+Plug-in implements its own eMMC read routine to read the remaining U-Boot.
+Low power Hardware TKT291710 low-power idle stress test fails in the Linux OS kernel, with identical hardware settings.
+CPU #0 runs into exception, and CPU #1 is successful. -